-We invite full time UCalgary faculty to apply to conduct research at the University during the academic year 2023-24.
-All scholars with teaching appointments at the University of Calgary that continue through the 2023-24 academic year are eligible to apply.
+All scholars with teaching appointments at the University of Calgary that continue through the 2025-26 academic year will be eligible to apply for the next Resident Fellowship in Applied Ethics.
 Awards are subject to budgetary approval.

 Full-time faculty of the University of Calgary who have previously held an Annual Fellowship or a Fellowship in Applied Ethics are eligible for another Fellowship five years after the completion of the first.
 In addition to considering the merits of the new project, however, special attention will be paid to the productivity resulting from the first Fellowship.

 Scholars outside of the traditional humanities disciplines should make clear the humanistic orientation of their project.

 A curriculum vitae.
 (No more than 5 pages.)

 A detailed statement of the research proposal.
 (A maximum of five pages, plus bibliography.)